Read about the projects we’re working on here

 A Changing Landscape videos

 The MLRA has developed a series of videos to provide information about mine rehabilitation.
-We are starting to plan our second video series.
+The second series will be released in June 2024.

 Education

-We are designing classroom resources and lesson plans which are aligned with curriculum and customisable by subject area and year level.
-We are establishing relationships with education providers.
-Lessons plans are being rolled out, in classrooms and in the field.
+The MLRA designs classroom resources and lesson plans which are aligned with curriculum and by subject area and year level.
+The relationships with education providers continued to be strengthened and lesson plans are being delivered in classrooms and in the field.